Bartley C of E Junior School

 Special needs may have already been identified in a previous school and Bartley C of E Junior School will liaise closely with that school in order to provide continuity of support and care in meeting the individual needs of your child.

-The Special Educational Needs and Disabilities Coordinator (SENDCO) will help the Class Teacher in identifying children with SEND and consider whether anything else can be tried within the classroom first.
-Once children are identified, they then liaise with school staff and help with setting appropriate targets and choosing suitable interventions to help your child make progress.
+The SENDCO will help the Class Teacher in identifying children with SEND and consider whether alternative strategies can be tried within the classroom first.
+Once children are identified, the SENDCO will liaise with school staff and help with setting appropriate targets and choosing suitable interventions to support your child’s progress.
 They may assess your child to help them do this and seek their view.
-They also coordinate the intervention from outside agencies such as Educational Psychology or a Speech and Language Therapist.
-The SENDCO may contact you regarding the outcome of assessments, outside agency involvement or your child’s needs or progress.
+They also coordinate the intervention from outside agencies for example, Educational Psychologist or a Speech and Language Therapist.
+Parental consent will be obtained prior to an Educational Psychologist or Speech and Language Therapist supporting your child.
+Parents will be contacted regarding the outcome of assessments, outside agency involvement or your child’s needs or progress.

 The Teaching Assistants support your child’s learning in class, either by directly working with them, or by working with others in the class to allow the class teacher to work directly with your child.
-They also take children for small group or one to one intervention work, designed to help your child make greater progress, as well as generally prompt, praise, model and assist during a lesson.
+They also take children for small group or one to one intervention work, designed to help your child make greater progress.
+Teaching Assistants also offer support to prompt, praise, model and assist during a lesson.

 The Head Teacher is responsible for leadership and management of all aspects of school.